nextcloud/documentation/user_manual/userpreferences.rst

 * Usage and available quota
 * Manage your profile picture
-* Full name.
-You can make this anything you want, as it is separate from your Nextcloud login name, which is unique and cannot be changed.
+* Full name (You can make this anything you want, as it is separate from your Nextcloud login name, which is unique and cannot be changed)
 * Email address
 * List of your Group memberships
 * Change your password
-* :doc:`user_2fa`.
+* :doc:`user_2fa`
-* :doc:`userpreferences`.
+* :doc:`userpreferences`
 * Choose the language for your Nextcloud interface
 * Links to desktop and mobile apps
 * Manage your Activity stream and notifications